mozmeao/team/README.md

 ## Our Purpose

-Our team provides technical expertise and development resources to Marketing.
+Our team provides technical expertise and development resources to Marketing and the greater Mozilla community.

 ## Our Mission

-Leverage technology to create and support open, accessible, forward thinking products and services that advance Mozilla Marketing goals while simultaneously supporting Mozilla's mission.
+Leverage technology to create and support open, accessible, and forward-thinking products and services that advance Mozilla Marketing goals while simultaneously supporting Mozilla's mission.